biopragmatics/oquat/docs/invalids/prefix/go.md

-# PomBase
+# go: Gene Ontology

+This page summarize the different resources that reference `go` but use local unique identifiers that do not match the standard pattern of ^\d{7}$.
+Of the 16 resources,
-The following 1 variants were found: ['GO']
+1 variants on the standard prefix were found: ['GO'].

-## `aeo`
+## `aeo`: Anatomical Entity Ontology

-Identifiers for this prefix are given correctly in Anatomical Entity Ontology.
+Identifiers for this prefix are given incorrectly correctly in `aeo`.

 | external_xref   |   usages_count | usages                                            |
 |-----------------|----------------|---------------------------------------------------|
 | `GO:curator`    |              1 | [AEO:0000147](https://bioregistry.io/AEO:0000147) |

-## `cco`
+## `cco`: Cell Cycle Ontology

-Identifiers for this prefix are given correctly in Cell Cycle Ontology.
+Identifiers for this prefix are given incorrectly correctly in `cco`.

 | external_xref   |   usages_count | usages                                          |
 |-----------------|----------------|-------------------------------------------------|